 The North Rim, however, is more challenging to get to.
 Even though there’s only about 17 miles (as the crow flies) separating the North and South Rims, the drive between the two is 220 miles (354 km) which will take you around 5 hours!
 The closest town to the North Rim is Jacob Lake.
 Page in northern Arizona is about 124 miles / 2.5 hours’ drive.

-My friend Amanda visited both sections in one day and has a guide that compares the two.
-In summary, though, choosing whether to visit the Grand Canyon North or South Rim depends on how much time you have.
-While Amanda shows you that it is possible to visit both the North Rim and the South Rim in one day, it doesn’t leave you much time at either section beyond a few peeks over the rim walks.
+Choosing whether to visit the Grand Canyon North or South Rim depends on how much time you have.
+While it is possible to visit both the North Rim and the South Rim in one long, long day, it doesn’t leave you much time at either section beyond a few peeks over the rim walks.
 If you’ve only got a day or two, I’d stick with the South Rim.

 Regardless of which side you choose, from either rim you’re guaranteed spectacular views of one of the most incredible places to visit in the USA.